 Also, landscapers tackle gardens everyday and come across a tree that is too big a job for them, so they subbie out the work to random Arborists….
 Be their go-to-arborist!

 Try this: Send a typed letter (see template below) with your card in it letting them know you are happy to deliver leaf litter mulch (with good notice) and free to their job site at half the price they would pay in landscape suppliers.
 Or you could come in free and tell them to call you with any tree too big to handle.

 I had a great contact in western Sydney.
-They were a mine who were constantly looking for free land fill.
+They were a mine who were constantly looking for a free landfill.

-Being a mining country you’re bound to have one no more than an hour from you, looking for land fill.
+Being a mining country you’re bound to have one no more than an hour from you, looking for landfills.
 Worth a few calls in my view.

 It always worth asking the customer if they want some mulch.
 They may not take it all, but a lot of the time they will lighten your load… Again free!